 - Recommended only if gas and oil heaters are not an option due to high energy costs, unless used sparsely or to heat a small area.

-How to calculate long-term savings from different efficiency ratings in furnaces that use the same type of energy for fuel:
+A critical piece of the puzzle before determining the total cost will be to calculate the long-term savings you can expect to enjoy from different efficiency ratings in furnaces that use the same type of energy for fuel.

-- Multiply your annual energy bill by your old furnace’s efficiency rating (such as .75 for a 75% efficiency-rated furnace) and divide by the higher efficiency rating in a new furnace (such as .85 for 85%) This will give you your annual savings.
+- Multiply your annual energy bill by your old furnace’s efficiency (AFUE) rating (such as 0.75 for an AFUE rating of 75).
+Divide by the higher efficiency rating in a new furnace (such as 0.85 for an AFUE 85 rating).
+This will give you your annual savings from an efficiency standpoint.

-- Take the cost difference for a more efficient unit (such as $1,000 more for an 85% rated efficiency furnace) and divide by your annual savings.
+- Take the cost difference for a more efficient unit (such as $1,000 more for an 85 AFUE-rated furnace) and divide by your annual savings.
 This will give you the amount of years it’ll take to recoup the difference.

 - When considering the annual savings, note the furnace’s expected lifespan.
 Generally, furnaces last about 20 years.

 Because there are so many factors in determining the cost of a new furnace, experts recommend seeking quotes from multiple HVAC contractors.

 The contractor should come to your home and inspect the heating space to determine the proper furnace size.
 Request an itemized estimate that breaks down the cost of the furnace unit and furnace installation.

 Here’s a checklist of what the contractor should provide you and some steps to follow: